-We need a new way of thinking to attack our public transit needs.
+But we can’t stop there.
+Looking ahead, we should ensure we’re always thinking proactively about our public transit needs.
 We should borrow experience from other coastal communities that are doing the best job in moving citizens from home to work and back again.
-We should study how public opinion towards public transit has changed in those areas, causing behavior change and public support for transit options.
-We should look at transportation from the airport to main regional hubs, light rail or dedicated bus lanes, Ride Share plans, ferry service and, of course, designated bike lanes.
+We should study how public opinion toward public transit has changed in those areas, causing behavior change and public support for transit options.
+We should look at bettering transportation from the airport to main regional hubs, ride share plans, ferry service, and—of course—designated bike lanes.

 Clean energy is shaping the way we think about our region...and the way the world thinks about us.